 Japanese Independent Heroes Sokoninaru Transcend with Debut Album Choetsu

-Japan's supersonic Sokoninaru are set to send a cosmic blast to the world on 6 November 2020 with the international release of debut album Choetsu from JPU Records.
+Japanese supersonic independent guitar heroes Sokoninaru are set to transcend and send a cosmic blast to the world on 6 November 2020.
+The international release of debut album Choetsu from JPU Records.
 The specially expanded CD edition will feature two exclusive bonus tracks that have never before been available outside of Japan in any format, as well as lyrics translated into English and Romaji in its 20-page booklet.
 The regular, digital edition of the album is due to collide with download and streaming services from 7 October 2020, simultaneously with Choetsu's release in Japan.

 "This is the result of pursuing purity more than ever," comments Juko Suzuki, who wrote all the tracks for the new album.
 "I feel like we went back to the origins of Sokoninaru with this record.
 I feel like we've been able to match what we did with Zero and push things even further, fuelled by the inspiration and influence given to us by our favourite music.
 This is the acclimation of everything we love, I hope you can enjoy this creation that’s manifest from the all the things we find fascinating."